DAAD Helmut-Schmidt-Program Scholarship for MA in Governance and Public Policy 2027/28

 - Contributions to health insurance

-- Study and research subsidy
+- Study and research grant

 Eligibility Criteria